open-cluster-management/kui-web-terminal-chart/ibm-mcm-kui/README.md

 ## Prerequisites
 * Kuberenetes 1.11.0 or later, with beta APIs enabled
-* IBM core services including auth-idp service and management-ingress
+* IBM core services including `auth-idp` service and `management-ingress`
+* ClusterAdministrator role for installation

+### PodSecurityPolicy Requirements
+The predefined PodSecurityPolicy name: [`ibm-anyuid-psp`](https://ibm.biz/cpkspec-psp) has been verified for this chart, if your target namespace is bound to this PodSecurityPolicy you can proceed to install the chart.

+### Red Hat OpenShift SecurityContextConstraints Requirements
+The predefined SecurityContextConstraints name: [`ibm-anyuid-scc`](https://ibm.biz/cpkspec-scc) has been verified for this chart, if your target namespace is bound to this SecurityContextConstraints resource you can proceed to install the chart.

 ## Resources Required
 * At least 128Mb of available memory with a limit of 512Mb of available memory